sbhakat/Classifier-CV-sampling/README.md

 Problem set 2:

-The aim is to use TIC as a torch that can seperate states based on principle of maximum entropy.
+The aim is to use TIC as a torch that can seperate states based on principle of maximum entropy (see also https://github.com/sbhakat/BPTI-TICA-waterdynamics).
 Then one uses those states as inputs during classification process.See the jupyter notebook.

 Requirements:
 1. MSMBuilder